 ⛕ If You Want Totally Off the Beaten Track

 Try the islands in the Azores other than Sao Miguel, like Pico Island.

 Mainland Portugal is roughly 3.5 times the size of Massachusetts and can be broken up into 5 regions.
-The three most visited destinations are greater Lisbon, north to Porto and the Douro Valley, and the Algarve along the south coast.
+If you want to know where to visit in Portugal based on popularity, the three most visited destinations are greater Lisbon, north to Porto and the Douro Valley, and the Algarve along the south coast.
 Portugal also has two autonomous regions: Madeira is an archipelagos off the coast of Morocco and the Azores is an archipelago off the coast of southern Portugal.

 Porto and Douro Valley – The green and hilly northern part of the country.
 Many vineyards, forests and farms.

 Central – Starting just underneath Porto, this area is diverse and filled with spa towns, forests and vendors of traditional handicrafts.

 Greater Lisbon – The capital is located on the coast, in the central part.